frankc60/nodejs-travisCi/README.md

 ## What I learnt
 * Using a Continious Improvement system - TravisCI.
 * Interfacing TravisCI with a NodeJS project in Github.
+* using the travel.yml file, it's format and how to use.